marko-js/marko/packages/marko/docs/compiler.md

 Enables production mode optimizations.

-#### `optimizedRegistryIds`
+#### `optimizeKnownTemplates`

-Type: `Map<string, string>`<br>
+Type: `string[]`<br>
 Default: `undefined`

-If `optimize` is enabled you can provide a Map which the compiler will use to store shorter registry/template id's in.
-This can only be used if the same `optimizedRegistryIds` are used for both server and client compilations.
+If `optimize` is enabled you can provide an array of template paths which the compiler will use to generate shorter registry/template ids using incrementing ids.
+This can only be used if the same `optimizeKnownTemplates` are used for both server and client compilations.

 #### `resolveVirtualDependency`